Coronavirus (Covid-19): advice and updates

 From the beginning of the February study block (22nd February), our Study Centres will be open to provide space for students that are unable to study from home.
 To use the Study Centre facilities, students will be required to book a Covid 19 lateral flow test and receive a negative test result prior to being permitted access to facilities.
 Booking information and links to book your test have been sent to all students via email.

 We will ensure that we continue to follow government guidance and keep students updated on any developments.

 There is still a risk of catching and spreading Coronavirus in the UK.
 The UK remains in a lockdown where only essential travel is permitted, otherwise everyone should stay home.

 The Government has recently announced their planned Roadmap out of lockdown which will entail 4 steps.
 For details please visit: COVID-19 Response - Spring 2021 (Summary) - GOV.UK (www.gov.uk)

 What is the University doing about coronavirus?

 As a trusted University specialising in online and blended learning, we are confident in our ability to support students with their studies, now and in the future, in order to minimise any potential disruption.
-As a result, we have taken the decision to move all teaching to fully online from Monday 9th November 2020 – Friday 29th January 2021.
+As a result, we have taken the decision to move all teaching to fully online until 2nd April 2021.
 Our Study Centres will remain open during this time allowing you the option to have a face to face meeting with Student Support or use the facilities on site.